LiuElvin/Liu_Portfolio/README.md

 Ideally, the finished product will end up with 5 (or more projects), most of them applied.

-* In addition to any final products (e.g., reports), each project included in the ePortfolio should contain code, and it should be accompanied by a narrative that provides the context of the project, the learning outcomes and the student’s individual contribution.

 # [Project 1: Ad hoc Network](https://github.com/LiuElvin/302_Final_Project)
 * Something